spree/spree/guides/content/developer/customization/checkout.md

 $$$

 During this step, the user may choose a delivery method.
 Spree assumes the list of shipping methods to be dependent on the shipping address.
 This is one of the reasons why it is difficult to support single page checkout for customers who have disabled JavaScript.

 ### Payment

 This step is where the customer provides payment information.
 This step is intentionally placed last in order to minimize security issues with credit card information.
 Credit card information is never stored in the database so it would be impossible to have a subsequent step and still be able to submit the information to the payment gateway.
 Spree submits the information to the gateway before saving the model so that the sensitive information can be discarded before saving the checkout information.

 Spree stores only the last four digits of the credit card number along with the expiration information.
 The full credit card number and verification code are never stored in the Spree database.

 Several gateways such as ActiveMerchant and Beanstream provide a secure method for storing a "payment profile" in your database.
 This approach typically involves the use of a "token" which can be used for subsequent purchases but only with your merchant account.
 If you are using a secure payment profile it would then be possible to show a final "confirmation" step after payment information is entered.

 If you do not want to use a gateway with payment profiles then you will need to customize the checkout process so that your final step submits the credit card information.
 You can then perform an authorization before the order is saved.
 This is perfectly secure because the credit card information is not ever saved.
 It's transmitted to the gateway and then discarded like normal.

 !!!
 Spree discards the credit card number after this step is processed.
 If you do not have a gateway with payment profiles enabled then your card information will be lost before it's time to authorize the card.
 !!!

-For more information about payments, please see the <%= link_to "Payments guide", :payments %>.
+For more information about payments, please see the [Payments guide](payments).

 ### Confirmation

 This is the final opportunity for the customer to review their order before submitting it to be processed.
 Users have the opportunity to return to any step in the process using either the back button or by clicking on the appropriate step in the "progress breadcrumb."